Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Abstract

 \section{Abstract}

 We shape fs optical pulses and deliver them in a single spatial mode to the input of a multimode fiber.
 The pulse is shaped in time such that at the output of the multimode fiber an ultrashort pulse appears at a predefined focus.
-We shape a set of pulses corresponding to a spatial grid of such nonlinear foci.
 Our result shows how to raster scan an ultrashort pulse at the output of a stiff piece of square-core step-index multimode fiber and in this way the potential for making a nonlinear fluorescent image of the scene behind the fiber, while the connection to the multimode fiber can be established via a thin and flexible single-mode fiber.
-The experimental results match our model well.
+The experimental results match our numerical simulation well.